 Not only are bedroom allergies annoying and uncomfortable, but they can also interrupt restful night’s sleep and leave you feeling tired and groggy in the morning.
 Bedroom allergens can also be dangerous to those who have asthma or other respiratory problems.
 Fortunately, there are several ways that you can combat allergy and reclaim your bedroom from the allergens.

-What kind of allergens do you find in the bedroom?
+What kind of allergens in the bedroom?

 Before you can get rid of the allergens around your bedroom, you must first understand exactly what you are dealing with.
 There are five common types of allergens that may be roaming around in your bedroom without you being aware.
 These include: